 Preventing and Resolving Conflicts

-If you have taken the time to develop a relationship with your neighbors that is built on trust and mutual respect and if you abide by Bellingham’s laws and ordinances, you will undoubtedly enjoy living off-campus, free from conflict and confrontation.
+These are most likely the same concerns as your non-student neighbors.
+You may have a lot more in common than you thought!
+When you stay in contact with your neighbors and your neighborhood it is easier to be on the lookout for crime and have proactive conversations about acceptable levels of noise and other issues.
+Most Western students get along great with their neighbors and have very little conflict with them.
+If you and your neighbors have taken the time to develop a relationship that is built on trust and mutual respect and if everyone abides by Bellingham’s laws and ordinances, you will undoubtedly enjoy living off-campus, free from conflict and confrontation.
 However, we don’t live in a perfect world, and you may just find yourself in the midst of a conflict.

 While you can’t always prevent conflict, you can learn how to effectively manage and resolve it to the mutual benefit of you and your neighbors.
 The following strategies can help you to greatly improve the likelihood that problems will be understood, solutions explored, and agreements negotiated within a relatively constructive and stress-free environment.

 What is the root of the problem?
 For example, is it that unsightly old couch on your porch or the argument that you and your roommate had at 12:00am while sitting on it?
 We all have classes, work, and other obligations that can be negatively affected if we don’t get the rest we need – starting with the underlying issue is a great way to empathetically connect and move closer to a resolution.

 When engaged in a conflict, we can have a tendency to get defensive immediately or think that others are unreasonable.
 The process of “active listening” is a tool that may help you understand where your neighbor is coming from, which can in turn help you to resolve the conflict.
 Being an active listener yourself can also facilitate having your ideas and feelings heard as well.

 When listening to your neighbor, try taking an active stance by: